fadullahgungor/Internship/day3.md

 I noticed some main differences that I want to share between java and python.

-* PS1: In python, a subclass can inherit from more than one parentclass which doesnt exist in java.
+* PS1: In python, a subclass can inherit from more than one parentclass which doesn't exist in java.
 * PS2: __init__(self) for construction method (two underscores) unlike java, because we were using same name with that class's name.